ozokur/iCloud/README.md

 - Replace `MockICloudAPI` with an adapter that interfaces with an approved source (USB backups, iCloud Drive files, etc.).
 - Implement stronger verification in `HashVerifier`, e.g. by comparing to manifest hashes.
-- Expand the CLI or wrap it in a GUI orchestrator as described in `agents.md`.
+- Extend the CLI/GUI to integrate with additional storage providers or richer verification flows.